JeffersonLab/clas12-analysis/README.md

   * Maven [Installation and setup guide](https://maven.apache.org/users/index.html)
 * Suggested IDE
   * IntelliJ [How to install and set up IntelliJ](https://www.jetbrains.com/help/idea/installation-guide.html)

+### Release Option

+If you just want to install the release jar rather than clone the repo:
+* Click on `Releases`
+* Download the most recent release jar of the clas12 analysis.
+* Open an IDE
+* Add the jar to your buildpath.

 ### Install

 Clone the clas12-analysis repository: